jorgetovar/vite-aws-terraform/README.md

 - [CircleCI](https://circleci.com/): Continuous integration and deployment

-## Vite (Ultra fast hot-reload and build)
+## Vite (Ultrafast hot-reload and build)

 It can often take an unreasonably long wait to spin up a dev server.
-Component updates can take a couple seconds or even minutes in some cases to be reflected in the browser.
+Component updates can take a couple of seconds or even minutes in some cases to be reflected in the browser.
 Vite aims to address these issues.

 **"The slow feedback loop can greatly affect developers' productivity and happiness."**